Fortress of Solitude

 But that wouldn’t be the film’s only villain.
 The bank robber who shot Superman in the eye in the first film would return as Metallo.

 The concept actually shares a lot of similarities to Zack Snyder’s Man of Steel.
 Brainiac would present himself as a Kryptonian survivor and attempt to convince Superman to improve Earth with Kryptonian technology.
-The supervillain would cause wars and put Superman in the centre of chaos on Earth.
+The supervillain would cause wars and put Superman at the centre of chaos on Earth.
 More surprisingly, Brainiac would use Superman and Lois’ son Jason Lane (Jason White) as his genetic host — which causes him to age rapidly.

 Superman Returns